matiasleidemer/released-today-archived/README.md

 ### Foreman

-Finally, you can use the `foreman` gem to orchestrate everything for you.
+Alternatively, you can use the `foreman` gem to orchestrate everything for you.
 Just make sure you have both Redis and Postgres running.
-It will start a server on port 5000:
+It will start a server on port 3000:

 ```
 bundle exec foreman start -f Procfile.development